 Your new voice

-Our voice expresses our thoughts and feelings.
+We rely on our voices to express our thoughts and feelings.
 In fact, it is a large part of our identity.
 Losing your natural voice can have a large impact on your ability to communicate.
 The good news is that there are several new ways of making a voice again.
-After the operation you will most likely work with your Speech Language Pathologist to learn to speak again.
+After the operation, you will most likely work with your Speech and Language Therapist to learn to speak again.

-There are basically three voicing methods that can be learned after surgery: esophageal voice, electrolarynx, and tracheoesophageal voice.
+There are basically three voicing methods that can be learned after surgery: oesophageal voice, electrolarynx, and tracheoesophageal voice.

 The functions of your nose

-After the operation you breathe through the stoma in your neck so these functions of the nose are lost.
+After the operation, you breathe through the stoma in your neck so these functions of the nose are lost.
 Breathing through an open stoma causes the temperature and humidity in your lungs to drop.
 The lungs react to this by producing more mucus.
-This results in you having to cough more (like you have a cold) and you windpipe can feel irritated.
+This results in you having to cough more (like you have a cold) and your windpipe can feel irritated.